-- With ransomware disabled, you can reconnect the device to the network to download an anti malware software.
-Note that deleting ransomware from the computer kill your chances of recovering the files by paying the ransom.
-If you plan on recovering the files by paying the ransom, never delete ransomware as that also deletes the encryption key necessary to restore the files.
+With ransomware disabled, you can reconnect the device to the network to download an anti malware software.
+Note that erasing ransomware from the computer kill your chances of recovering the files by paying the ransom.
+On the off chance that you plan on recovering the files by paying the ransom, never erase ransomware as that also deletes the encryption key necessary to restore the files.
 Just keep it disabled.

 4. Spread Awareness